 Here $\rho_{\rm sat}$ is the saturated vapour density which describes both the equilibrium vapour density above a solid surface as well as the outgassing rate in the absence of a bound atmosphere.
 We consider here only outgassing by sublimation or evaporation of volatiles from the surface of planetesimals and small protoplanets; larger bodies experience instead outgassing of volatiles from the magma ocean but these protoplanets will be massive enough to retain their outgassed atmosphere.
-We rewrite the thermal outgassing time-scale using the ideal gas law as
+We rewrite the thermal outgassing timescale using the ideal gas law as

 Here we made use of the fact that the surface pressure and the atmospheric mass are connected through $P_{\rm sat} = g M_{\rm sat}/(4 \pi R^2)$ with $g = G M/R^2 = (4 \pi/3) G \rho_\bullet R$ denoting the gravitational acceleration at the surface ($\rho_\bullet$ is the internal density of the protoplanet).
 The mass of the saturated atmosphere, $M_{\rm sat}$, is the maximal atmosphere mass that can be sustained by thermal outgassing.
-The outgassing time-scale is thus
+The outgassing timescale is thus

 Here $v_{\rm th} = \sqrt{k_{\rm B} T/\mu_{\rm atm}}$ is the thermal speed of the molecules, here scaled to the mass of the water molecule.
-Comparing this expression to the mass loss time-scale of equation (\ref{eq:taurmv}), we see that the hydrodynamical time-scale is longer than the outgassing time-scale for all relevant $T$ and $R$.
-We therefore remove the outgassed atmosphere on the hydrodynamical time-scale when the protoplanet is below the transition mass between headwind flow and Keplerian shear flow.
+Comparing this expression to the mass loss timescale of equation (\ref{eq:taurmv}), we see that the hydrodynamical timescale is longer than the outgassing timescale for all relevant $T$ and $R$.
+We therefore remove the outgassed atmosphere on the hydrodynamical timescale when the protoplanet is below the transition mass between headwind flow and Keplerian shear flow.
 The transition mass is derived by \cite{LambrechtsJohansen2012} to be Here $\varOmega = \sqrt{G M_\star/r^3}$ is the Keplerian frequency at distance $r$ from the central star of mass $M_\star$.
 The transition mass is approximately $M_{\rm t}=10^{-4}\,M_{\rm E}$ for a nominal protoplanetary disc at 1 AU with $\Delta v = 25\,{\rm m\,s^{-1}}$.
 We hence remove the outgassed atmosphere in our model when the planetary mass is below $10^{-4}\,M_{\rm E}$.